UPDATE: Wildfire near Granjeno 95% contained, mayor says residents can return to the city

 The office of Hidalgo County Precinct 3 Commissioner Everardo “Ever” Villarreal assisted with the evacuations.

-The city of Mission offered shelter to those affected by the fire at the city's parks and recreation building, located at 721 Bryan Rd.
+The city of Mission offered shelter to those affected by the fire at the city's parks and recreation building, but it was closed after no one showed up.

+One person was hospitalized due to smoke inhalation in connection with the fire.

 As of 9:30 p.m.
 Thursday, the fire was 95% contained, according to Texas A&M Forest Service.